xolox/python-verboselogs/README.rst

 The ``verboselogs.VerboseLogger`` class extends `logging.Logger`_  to add the log levels ``VERBOSE`` and ``SPAM``.
 The ``VERBOSE`` level sits between the predefined ``INFO`` and ``DEBUG`` levels and ``SPAM`` sits between ``DEBUG`` and ``NOTSET``.
 The code to do this is simple and short, but I still don't want to copy/paste it to every project I'm working on, hence this package.
+It's currently tested on Python 2.6, 2.7, 3.4, 3.5 and PyPy.

 The table below shows the names, `numeric values`_ and descriptions_ of the predefined log levels and the ``VERBOSE`` and ``SPAM`` levels defined by this module.
 I've added some notes to the other levels, these are marked in bold:

 ========  =============  =====================================================
 Level     Numeric value  Description